Peter-van-Tol/HUB-75-boards/HUB75-Differential_stepgen/README.md

 This board does not have any known issues yet.

 If you find any issue, please file a bug using GitHub.

+# Version history

+**1.1**
+* Changed HUB75 connectors from pin headers to IDC connectors (shrouded).
+Moved several components to make space for the larger footprint
+* Wired alarm 1-3 to pin 1-3 of J3 (was pin 3-5-7, which was not logical for config).
+Wired alarm 4-6 to pin 5-7 of J3 (NOTE: pin 4 is GND).
+Version 1.0 boards cannot be connected to version 1.1 boards due to this change.
+* Added labels to clarify the function of the DIP-switches and solder jumpers.

+**1.0**
+* Initial version for proto-type.